-In order to increase efficiency and provide a better service for players, regions, nations and event hosts the WSF is introducing a player registration service that will operate for events taking place after 1st January 2014.
+In order to increase efficiency and provide a better service for players, regions, nations and event hosts the WSF has introduced a player registration service that will operate for events taking place after 1st January 2014.

-In outline, from the start of next year all players who wish to play in all World Individual and Team Championships, Regional Championships and World Junior Circuit events at all age levels will need to be registered.
+In outline, from now on all players who wish to play in all World Individual and Team Championships, Regional Championships and World Junior Circuit events at all age levels will need to be registered.

 They will then be provided with their SPIN (Squash Player Identification Number), which stays with them for life.